 Remove all RV antifreeze spillage from all drain and faucet parts after winterizing.
-Failure to do so could result in damage to the plumbing fixture's finish.
+Failure to do so could damage the plumbing fixture's finish.
+Do not use water to rinse antifreeze down the drain as it will dilute the antifreeze.

-An Optional method for winterizing protection, is to add a non-toxic antifreeze (approved for drinking water system) to the water lines using the following procedure:
+Optional; An additional step to winterization is to consider adding a non-toxic RV antifreeze (approved for drinking water systems) to the water lines using the pre-installed Winterization Kit.